Abhrankan-Chakrabarti/GeminiFusion/CONTRIBUTING.md

-# Contributing to GeminiFusion
+# Contributing to VisionaryAI

-Thank you for your interest in contributing to **GeminiFusion**!
+Thank you for your interest in contributing to **VisionaryAI**!
 We welcome all contributions, whether they are bug fixes, feature additions, documentation improvements, or any other form of enhancement.

 ## Getting Started